 Static routing is often considered an outdated option, unsuitable for modern realities.
 Nevertheless, it may be helpful for cases when you need to establish strict rules and use only selected merchant accounts to process particular transactions.
 That’s why static routing is also called rule-based.
 Still, this option is hardly scalable.
 With the growth of your business, the complexity of rules will also increase.
 Moreover, you’ll have to maintain and update them manually.

 With dynamic routing, every transaction is automatically routed to the provider offering the highest probability of success.
 Alongside smart processing tools like cascading and failover management, dynamic routing helps eliminate the effect of any issues on the providers’ side on your business.
-Your customers enjoy the seamless and frictionless experience, while your business benefits from operational continuity and increased conversion.
+With dynamic routing, your customers enjoy the seamless and frictionless experience, while your business benefits from operational continuity and increased conversion.

 How Corefy’s smart routing capabilities can help optimise your operations?

 - Optimisation by fees.
 Corefy can dynamically determine the optimal route based on a transaction fee value.
 The real-time monitoring of fees and currency conversion rates helps to optimise all transactions and ensure the least-cost payment routing.
 Our cost analytics will help you reorganise the flows most optimally.

 - Optimisation by conversions.
 Our platform measures all routes’ performance in real-time to calculate success rates for every route while collecting statistics and providing analytics.
 Follow the conversion optimisation strategy by setting the success rate attribute in the routing scheme.